Docs Menu

 }

 The driver also provides a blocking, synchronous API.
-To use the synchronous API, add the either the "sync" or "tokio-sync" feature flag to the mongodb dependency.
+To use the tokio synchronous API, add the "sync" feature flag to the mongodb dependency, as shown in the following example:

 When using the synchronous API, use types from the mongodb::sync module to perform operations.
 The following code uses the sync module to insert data into a collection using the synchronous API.
 When the insert_one method runs inside the for loop, the driver waits for each request to complete before continuing.